- The CDC, founded in 1946, is the U.S. federal agency mandated with protecting Americans’ health.

-For many health professionals, the CDC is the gold standard for national health agencies.
+For many health professionals, the CDC has been the gold standard for national health agencies.
 It has regularly worked in tandem with the World Health Organization to respond to international health concerns and has built a high reputation in many parts of the world, maintaining staff in dozens of countries.

-“Quietly and effectively, the CDC projected American competence and leadership,” writes Sudip Parikh, chief executive officer of the American Association for the Advancement of Science.
+“Quietly and effectively, the CDC projected American competence and leadership,” wrote Sudip Parikh, chief executive officer of the American Association for the Advancement of Science, for STAT in 2020.
 “Around the world, public health agencies across Asia, Africa, and Europe are called ‘CDC,’ despite the fact that the acronym may be meaningless in the home language.”